Somerset County, New Jersey: Colleges and universities

 Alma White College (which operated from 1921 to 1978) was a private college located in Zarephath.
 Beginning in 1931 the college operated WAWZ 1380 on the AM radio dial.
 The station continued to 1984 after the school closed.
 The building is now occupied by Somerset Christian College.

+Private schools

+Private schools in the county include Gill St. Bernard's School (Gladstone), Immaculata High School (Somerville), Mount St. Mary Academy, (Watchung), Pingry School, (Martinsville), Purnell School, (Pottersville), and Rutgers Preparatory School (Somerset).

-Somerset Hills Learning Institute, founded in 1998 and now located in Bedminster Township, is a state-of-the-art program dedicated to educating children on the autism spectrum by utilizing the principles of applied behavior analysis.
+Somerset Hills Learning Institute, founded in 1998 and located in Bedminster Township, educates children on the autism spectrum by utilizing the principles of applied behavior analysis.
+In 2024, a local ShopRite store started selling salads grown by and packed by students in the school's hydroponics career training program.